frejanordsiek/hdf5storage/doc/source/development.rst

 The package is currently a pure Python package; using no Cython, C/C++, or other languages.

+Also, pickling is not used at all and should not be added.
+It is a security risk since pickled data is read through the interpreter allowing arbitrary code (which could be malicious) to be executed in the interpreter.
+One wants to be able to read possibly HDF5 and MAT files from untrusted sources, so pickling is avoided in this package.

 The :py:mod:`hdf5storage` module contains the high level reading and writing functions, as well as the :py:class:`Options` class for encapsulating all the various options governing how data is read and